There are moments of clarity in music.

 Somehow, someway, Dire Straits then released one of the best albums of the 1980’s, and one of the all time best sellers.

-Who knew they had this in them?
-In May of 1985, Brothers In Arms was released, and I doubt even Mark Knopfler could have expected the reception.
 Fueled with radio and MTV hits “Money For Nothing” (#1), “So Far Away” (#19), and “Walk Of Life” (#7), the album spent 9 weeks at the top of the American charts, and was #1 in nearly every country.
 Brothers In Arms won Grammys for Best Rock Performance (by a duo or group), and for Best Engineered Album.
 It was the first major album to be recorded digitally.

 1985 was a time when vinyl albums were still the norm.
 I bought the record album, and then the CD when it became available.
 I put the CD on, and as it started playing “Your Latest Trick”, I was shocked.
 There was a whole beautiful trumpet introduction that wasn’t on the record album!
-It turns out there were several cuts that had been edited down to fit the time restrictions of vinyl.
+It turns out there were several tracks that had been edited down to fit the time restrictions of vinyl.
 Brothers In Arms became the first album with the CD outselling the record.
 It was the first CD to sell a million copies, and for quite a while was the best selling CD period.
 The album has sold over 30-Million copies.

 For the two years after Brothers In Arms, Dire Straits toured with 247 shows in over a hundred cities.
 They burned out.
 In 1988, Mark Knopfler announced the dissolution of the band.